naraharikr/master_thesis/README.md

 ### Research Objectives

 The outputs of the research are to study,
-1. convergence of `ADD-OPT`and `FROST` algorithms in case of synchronous networks
+1. convergence of `ADD-OPT`and `FROST` algorithms in case of synchronous networks (network with no delays and no switchings)
-2. extending the implementation of both with asynchronous networks and plot the convergence
+2. implementation of `ADD-OPT` and `FROST` algorithms in case of asynchronous networks (network with delays and switchings)
+3. compare residual plots in case of different delays in the network and discuss the results
-3. compare the `Average MSE` of FROST and ADD-OPT in case of asynchronous networks and delays
+3. compare the `Average MSE` of FROST and ADD-OPT in case of asynchronous networks

 ### System Requirements

 The algorithms are developed with `MATLAB (R2020b)` and tested on `Windows`platform. `MATLAB` is sufficient enough for the execution of the scripts, preferably `R2020a` or `R2020b`.
-The back-compatibility has not been done if you're using the previous version of the software.
+The back-compatibility has not been tested if you're using the previous version of the software.
 Also, the evaluation of algorithms has been tested only on the Windows platform at the moment.

-In case of issues in Linux, kindly comment it back or contact me at `narahari.kasagattaramesh@aalto.fi`
+In case of any issues, kindly reach me at `narahari.kasagattaramesh@aalto.fi`